 Showstopping Kitchen With Glossy Modern Features

-Gorgeous glossy features are the highlights in the showstopping kitchen by Kate Coughlin Interiors.
+Gorgeous glossy features are the highlights in this showstopping kitchen by Kate Coughlin Interiors.
 The marble waterfall countertop surrounds a stunning white lacquer island with beautiful bronze hardware.
-The striking veining shown on the counter and backsplash creates a dramatic effect that breaks up the white space.Continue to 11 of 16 below.
+The striking veining shown on the counter and backsplash creates a dramatic effect that breaks up the white space.Continue to 9 of 12 below.

 Leathered Granite Waterfall Countertop

-A leathered granite waterfall countertop sits front and center in this kitchen by interior designer Suzann Kletzien.
-Its dark gray color lends contrast to the white and light gray kitchen.Continue to 13 of 16 below.
+A leathered granite waterfall countertop sits front and center in this unique kitchen by interior designer Suzann Kletzien.
+Its dark gray color lends contrast to the white and light gray kitchen.Continue to 10 of 12 below.

 Monochromatic Kitchen With a Quartz Waterfall Countertop